lars1050/csc321-s25/06_whacka/README.md

 **Feature Enhancements**

-Each of the sliders should be modelled after the 05\_gui\_branches ColorSlider that extends a JPanel.
+## Each of the sliders should be modelled after the 05\_gui\_branches ColorSlider.java file (which extends a JPanel).
+Copy this class and customize it for this game.

 The constructor should have a parameter for the object that will be communicated to about the change.
 For example, the ColorChangeSpeedSlider needs to communicate with the playClock.

 - Create `class ColorChangeSpeedSlider` in a file ColorChangeSpeedSlider.java.
 This slider will be placed in the ControlPanel to control the timing of the color changes (from 300 to 1500 ms).
 This will control the GameClockControl.speedMS instance variable.